sohamroy19/miscellaneous/README.md

 # miscellaneous
-Compilation of interesting college assignments.
+Compilation of interesting college assignments and some other stuff.